tylerFowler/catmap/README.md

 CatMap
 =================================

 A simple package to convert a file mapping configuration into a file map that can be used for minification or concatenation build tasks.
+Works by appending a common "source directory" to the beginning of a set of files to avoid having to maintain lengthy lists of source to destination mappings in build configuration.

 *Motivated by my laziness.*